ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 ##### Step 2
 Introduce casts, in order to allow type-family reduction in `RuntimeRep`s.
 These casts have knock-on consequences: additional casts will be required, to ensure everything remains well-typed.

-Suppose that we are part-way through type-checking a function application `f e`.
+To illustrate, suppose that we are part-way through type-checking a function application `f e`.
 So far, say that we've determined the following types:

 ```haskell
 f :: a -> b